TsaoChaochin/QMAX2-3SAT-DHNN/README.md

 # QMAX2,3SAT-DHNN
-QMAX2,3SAT is embedded into DHNN
+QMAX2,3SAT is implemented into DHNN
 Neuron states are updated for information fusion